 The biggest thing that is the same is our need for God.
 God never changes.
 Hebrews 13:8 says, “Jesus Christ is the same yesterday and today and forever.”
 In a world in which change is rapid and destructive, we require something that is constant and solid.
 One minute, our life works for us.
 In the next minute, we are forced to hide in our homes and can’t even buy toilet paper.
 Our neighbors become our enemies and if we don’t bow down to the mob mentality our livelihood and our very lives are in danger.

 And just like during the time of my first sermon, we are forgetting the one thing that can save us all and the one thing that is the only true constant in our lifetimes.
 We forget God.

 We forget God when we look to our earthly leaders to protect us or to guide us through these changes.
-When we call our Presidents and Prime Ministers saviors.
-When we put our faith in the World Health Organization, or the United Nations to have our best interest in mind when they separate us and prevent community.
-There is no human or human led organization that is in control of the events of today.
-No amount of legislation or policies are going to stop the hatred or the division.
+When we call our Presidents and Prime Ministers, saviours.
+When we put our faith in the World Health Organization, or the United Nations to have our best interest in mind when they separate us and prevent the community.
+There is no human or human-led organization that is in control of the events of today.
+No amount of legislation or policies is going to stop the hatred or the division.